On unique sums in Abelian groups

 This is clear since $x+y\leqslant \max\phi(X)+\max \phi(Y)$ is an inequality in the integers, where equality only holds if $(x,y)=(\max\phi(X),\max \phi(Y))$. \end{proof} We are now ready to begin the proof of Proposition \ref{iteratetran}. \begin{proof}[Proof of Proposition \ref{iteratetran}] Let $G$ be a finite Abelian group and let $A\subset G$ have no unique sum.
 Suppose that $D$ is a dissociated subset of $A$.
 Let $S\subset G$ contain $0$ and have size $|S|\leqslant\min\left( \log_2 p(G),\left(\frac{|D|^6}{C|A|^5}\right)^{\frac{1}{4}}\right)$.
 Finally, suppose that the set $D+S$ contains a fraction $\alpha$ of all elements of $A$, meaning that

-The idea is that since $D$ is dissociated and $S$ is small, the set $(D+S)\cap A$ still has many unique sums.
+The idea is that since $D$ is dissociated and the set of shifts $S$ is small, the set $(D+S)\cap A$ still has many unique sums.
 Since $A$ has no unique sum, we will show that this forces $A$ to contain a large part of a larger set of translates $D+S'$.

 We introduce some notation.
 For each $d\in D$, we define and note that $0\in S_d$ as $D$ is a subset of $A$.
 Hence, each $S_d$ is a non-empty subset of $S$ and by applying Lemma \ref{simulrect}, we can find an element $s_d\in S_d$ for each $d\in D$ so that whenever $d,d'\in D$, then the only solution $(x,y)\in S_d\times S_{d'}$ to